ccollicutt/ccollicutt.github.io/_posts/2020-02-16-20-tools-to-manage-kubernetes-maniftest.md

 title: 20 Tools to Manage Kubernetes Manifests
 categories:
 header_image: "/img/tools.jpg"
-summary: "20 plus ways to generate kubernetes manifests"
+summary: "You don't want to write them by hand, do you?"

 ---